bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Notice how the nearby shadows are highly detailed whereas the shadows in the distance become less detailed as they get farther away (which doesn't matter as much because they are far away).

 While shadow cascades solve important problems, they also introduce new ones.
 How many cascades should you use?
 What is the minimum and maximum distance from the camera where shadows should appear?
 How much overlap should there be between cascades?
-These parameters must be dialed in to fit a given scene.
+Be sure to dial in these parameters to fit your scenes.

 ## Environment Map Lighting

 <div class="release-feature-authors">authors: @JMS55</div>

 Environment maps are a popular and computationally cheap way to significantly improve the quality of a scene's lighting.
-It uses a cube map texture to provide 360 lighting "from all directions".
+It uses a cube map texture to provide 360 degree lighting "from all directions".
 This is especially apparent for reflective surfaces, but it applies to all lit materials.

 This is what the PBR material looks like without environment map lighting: